 Over the last few months, IPD Racing has spent plenty of time on the new Yamaha four-stroke SuperJet.
 One thing we know is that we love new jet skis.
 Another thing we know is that this new jet ski has some glaring handling flaws.
 The first challenge with this ski, that any rider will notice, is that it cavitates in rough water.
 It does it going in a straight line and it does it when leaned over in a turn.

-The handling traits of this ski are all related to the deep-V hull design.
+The handling traits of this ski are all related to its unique hull design.
+[The ’21 SuperJet is in NO WAY a Deep-V hull. –Ed.]
 While we can’t easily change the hull design, one of the first modifications that should be done is to choose the right intake grate.
 This hull needs an intake grate that will allow the most amount of water into the pump area to help keep the pump loaded.

 IPD Racing chose to compare three intake grates on the new SuperJet.
 We tested each of these plates on buoy courses and in race conditions.
 We tested on smooth glassy water in a bay, mild race chop on a lake, and in the rough, windblown, boat rollers of Body Beach in Lake Havasu City.
 We had riders of all skill levels, from older vets to Kole Cramer, a professional world champion jet ski racer.
 In this comparison, we tested grates from Jet Dynamics, RIVA Racing, and WAX Racing Products.

 The RIVA grate was the first to hit the industry and was best in two categories.
 It is the fastest grate in smooth water and has an excellent fit and finish.
 It looks nice and fits perfectly.
 If you are looking for straight speed, this grate wins.
 While this is a good grate and an improvement over stock, it falls short of the other two in this comparison in all other categories.